David-Manniche/TheMarket/readme.txt

-    => 034770 - In Table scroll popup "Scrollable" label must be display in arabic language is selected => 034326 - While search products linked with tags by typing product name ajax got stuck => 034638 - On product detail page> when user clicks on tabs then page is not scrolling to particular section
+    => 034770 - In Table scroll popup "Scrollable" label must be display in arabic language is selected => 034326 - While search products linked with tags by typing product name ajax got stuck => 034638 - On product detail page> when user clicks on tabs then page is not scrolling to particular section => 034540 - Innova editor full width issue
+    => 034472 - In products listing> count is displaying with text and on applying filter only count stays